sanjay14073/DemoRepo/README.md

 # DemoRepo
-this repo is used to demonstrate git workflow.Gdsc hacktober workshop example
+this repo is used to demonstrate git workflow.Gdsc hacktober workshop example.